bit-phile/bit-phile.github.io/content/tech/docker/docker-networking.md

 ## Abstract

 Docker has been a powerful tool for creating and managing independent applications and services.
 These services are interacting with each other through specified interfaces.
 However, the isolated environment of docker stymies that interaction.
-An isolated environment hinders services communications by request-response mechanism as they have different network namespaces.
+An isolated environment hinders services request-response communications as they have different network namespaces.

 To solve this problem, docker introduced the concept of networking.
 Docker Networking.